moggers87/django-sendfile2/README.rst

-You need to pay attention to whether you have trailing slashes or not on the SENDFILE_URL and root values, otherwise you may not get the right URL being sent to NGINX and you may get 404s.
-You should be able to see what file NGINX is trying to load in the error.log if this happens.
+You need to pay attention to whether you have trailing slashes or not on the SENDFILE_URL and root values, otherwise you may not get the right URL being sent to Nginx and you may get 404s.
+You should be able to see what file Nginx is trying to load in the error.log if this happens.
 From there it should be fairly easy to work out what the right settings are.